 Consensus-building

-The overall objective of democratic consolidation is not disputed by any major party or its leadership.
-Democratic norms such as the separation of powers and the organization of credible elections are not questioned.
-The consolidation of peace, the strengthening of civil society and reforming the economy to develop a socially and ecologically balanced market economy are proclaimed goals of SLPP and APC.
+The overall objective of democracy is not disputed by any major party or its leadership.
+Likewise, democratic norms, such as the separation of powers and the organization of fair elections, are not questioned.
+The consolidation of peace, the rule of law, the strengthening of civil society, the empowerment of marginalized groups and gender equality are proclaimed goals of both the SLPP and the APC.

 Consensus on goals